Schools closed and crashes reported as snow sweeps across parts of UK

 Snow has swept across the south-west of England, parts of Yorkshire, the north-east and Scotland, with more expected throughout the day.

-More than 30 schools in Cornwall are either closed for the day or opening late due to hazardous conditions.
+More than 30 schools in Cornwall either closed for the day or opened late due to hazardous conditions.

 The Met Office has issued snow and ice alerts for large areas of Scotland, England and Northern Ireland amid plummeting temperatures.